David Porteous Research Group

 Research in a Nutshell

 How do genes (nature) and the environment (nurture) influence our life course and our health?
 Our lifestyle (exercise, diet, smoking, drinking) have a direct effect, but apart from these few examples it is hard to measure and monitor our environment and draw conclusions about their influence.
 By contrast, it is now possible to test our genes with great accuracy, all 20,000 of them.
 This is the idea behind Generation Scotland in which 24,000 participants from 7,000 families are being studied for how their health and that of their relatives relates to their genes and lifestyle.
 This work is supported by the Edinburgh Wellcome Trust Clinical Research Facility Genetics Core which we set up in 1999 to support all medical researchers asking genetic questions.
+Generation Scotland is a research platform open to academic and commercial partnerships in health data science.

 |Professor David Porteous||Principal Investigator|